 “…but it was a whirlwind friendship.”
 Before your friends, at first sight, locked eyes across the room moment, you were still just two people in the cafeteria.
 You probably had even passed each other in the halls for most of the year before that fateful moment.

 “… but our parents introduced us when we were 5.”
 You still had very little knowledge of this person and zero firsthand knowledge until you met them.

 “… but my sister is my best friend.”
-When she entered the world, you didn’t know anything about her besides the fact that you were related.
-When you met your favorite person, you didn’t know anything about them.
-Maybe there was a story or two, but you didn’t know who they are firsthand for the most part.
+When she entered the world, you didn’t know anything about her besides that you were related.
+When you met your favorite person, you knew nothing about them.
+Maybe there was a story or two, but you didn’t know who they were firsthand for the most part.